-Dispositional considerations are critical to the intended outcome in matters of recommendations for the intended results and be attentive to eliminating barriers to successful outcomes such as "frontloading" requirements for parents or requirements that do not meaningfully impact the safety and wellbeing of the child or fail to adequately address safety concerns and treatment needs of the parent or child.
-The juvenile officer must also ensure the application and opportunity for services in a consistent manner for similarlysituated parents, children, and circumstances.
+The juvenile officer must review the outcomes of dispositional recommendations for the intended results and be attentive to eliminating barriers to successful outcomes such as "frontloading" requirements for parents or requirements that do not meaningfully impact the safety and wellbeing of the child or fail to adequately address safety concerns and treatment needs of the parent or child.
+The juvenile officer must also ensure the application and opportunity for services in a consistent manner for similarly-situated parents, children, and circumstances.